 Why do this problem?

-find strategies to keep track of where they have got to in terms of numbers of legs, and to regulate and readjust as they get close to twelve.
+keep track of where they have got to in terms of numbers of legs, and to regulate and readjust as they get close to twelve.

 Cross curricular links can be made by using the story of Noah and the ark as an introduction.
 Considering creatures with one 'leg' such as slugs and snails, no legs such as snakes and all the other possibilities is great fun and provokes interesting responses from the children.
 You may be surprised by their ingenuity.